skupperproject/skupper-website/input/start/index.md

     NAME    STATUS  MESSAGE
     east    Ready   OK

-## Step 4: Link your namespaces
+## Step 5: Link your sites

-XXX namespace -> site

-After installation, you have the infrastructure you need, but your namespaces are not linked.
+After installation, you have the infrastructure you need, but your sites are not linked.
 Creating a link requires use of two `skupper` commands in conjunction, `skupper token issue` and `skupper token redeem`.

 The `skupper token issue` command generates a secret token that signifies permission to create a link.
 The token also carries the link details.
-The `skupper token redeem` command then uses the link token to create a link to the namespace that generated it.
+The `skupper token redeem` command then uses the link token to create a link to the site that generated it.

 **Note:** The link token is truly a *secret*.
 Anyone who has the token can link to your namespace.
 Make sure that only those